acuminous/x-pool/README.md

 | available | integer | The number of resources available from the pool (idle + spare) |

 ### Pool.shutdown() : Promise<void>
-Shutsdown the pool.
+Shuts down the pool.
 After calling shutdown any inflight acquisition requests will be allowed to continue but new requests will be rejected.
 Once there are no inflight requests any idle resources will be destroyed.
 The method blocks until shutdown is complete or until the shutdownTimeout expires.
-Calling shutdown repeatedly
+Calling shutdown repeatedly will yield an error.

 ```js
 await pool.shutdown();